 Opportunities for public viewing (i.e. media, interested public) of gather operations will be made available to the extent possible; however, the primary consideration will be to protect the health and welfare of the animals being gathered.
-The public must adhere to guidance from the on site BLM representative.
-It is BLM policy that the public will not be allowed to come into direct contact with wild horses or burros being held in BLM facilities.
+The public must adhere to guidance from the onsite BLM representative.
+BLM policy does not allow the public to come into direct contact with wild horses or burros being held in BLM facilities.
 Only authorized BLM personnel or contractors may enter the corrals or directly handle the animals.
-The general public may not enter the corrals or directly handle the animals at anytime or for any reason during BLM operations.
+The general public may not enter the corrals or directly handle the animals at any time or for any reason during BLM operations.